 Each sound file is timed to play exactly when timestamped in the story, so if you press play at 8:55am, The Bureau will follow you through your day.
-(For example, the daily Powerpoint presentation occurs at 9:39am or the early lunch you opt to take is at 11:03am) Each track is paired with a comics panel that includes other aspects of the story and informs you about your job.
+(For example, the daily Powerpoint presentation will occur at 9:39am or the early lunch you opt to take will happen at 11:03am) Each track is paired with a comics panel that includes other aspects of the story and informs you about your job.

 If you watch the playlist on Soundcloud (link), each narrated image appears in the playlist with its associated track, so it's like watching a small movie, in a way.